A simple ground beef chili recipe that is full of wonderful tomato flavor!

 All this health news about tomatoes is pretty awesome, isn’t it?
 If I can keep tomatoes as a part of a lifestyle of healthy diet and exercise, I’m sure to be around for my kiddos for a long, long time…. which is a good thing, even if I’ll still be in Kansas!

-This recipe is one of my favorite, weeknight chili recipes.
+I love a great ground beef chili recipe that simmers on the stove all day.
+But as a busy mom, I also like those recipes I can make last-minute and have on the table fast.
+This recipe is one of my favorite, weeknight ground beef chili recipes.
 No need to tear open a pouch of chili seasoning.
 Just use some of the spices you have on hand in your spice cabinet and you are good to go!
-A delicious, comforting, tomato filled chili recipe perfect for warming little bellies this winter!
+A delicious, comforting, tomato-filled chili recipe perfect for warming all the bellies when the weather turns cool!

 I was compensated to help spread the word about the health benefits of Hunt’s tomato products, however, the opinions in this post…about Kansas and everything else, are my own.